 Where should I eat lunch near the Dedham District Court?

 Dedham square and the surrounding area has a few decent spots.
-Pancho’s Taqueria is popular on Yelp, and there is a D’Angelo sub shop, which is the superior choice among chain sandwich shops.
+Pancho’s Taqueria is popular on Yelp, and Eggs and Thai with Thai Fusion and American dishes also is right across the street from the courthouse.